Disabling the Trace Method in IIS

 ===================================

-As you can see, OPTIONS not only reports that TRACE is available but it also is Allowable, which simply is not the case.
-So the question becomes whether or not the scanner is actually executing a TRACE or if the scanner is simply executing an OPTIONS request and scraping http response headers when determining if a particular vulnerability exists.
-Scraping response headers and assuming vulnerabilities based upon the response in those headers is not unheard of with these scanners so it is easy to assume that this is why we keep getting hit with TRACE vulnerabilities.
+As you can see, an HTTP OPTIONS request not only reports that TRACE is public but it also is allowable, which simply is not the case since TRACE requests made to the site resulted in a 501-Not Implemented.
+So, the question becomes whether or not the scanner is actually executing a TRACE request or if the scanner is simply executing an OPTIONS request and scraping http response headers when determining if a particular vulnerability exists.
+If your security guys are basing vulnerability assessments based on what is reported back from an OPTIONS request, then they need to try and actually execute a TRACE and TRACK request instead.
+Scraping response headers and assuming vulnerabilities based upon the response in those headers is not unheard of with some scanners (and individuals!) so it is easy to assume that this is why we keep seeing these TRACE vulnerabilities.

-However, the vulnerability that we are all getting tagged with on our IIS6 sites is not TRACE--it is TRACK.
-The description of the vulnerability is "Web Site Vulnerable to Trace/Track" and although they do the same type of things, they are different methods.
-TRACE is part of the HTTP specification--TRACK is not but it is enabled by default on IIS servers.
-TRACE shows up when you execute an OPTIONS request, TRACK does not.
+However, if a pci compliance scan continuously reports that the site could be vulnerable to the TRACE/TRACK cross-site scripting flaw on IIS-driven sites, it is most likely not TRACE that is the problem--it is TRACK.
+TRACE is part of the HTTP specification--TRACK is not but it is enabled by default on some versions of IIS.
 On your IIS 5 and IIS 6 sites, install URLScan (not IIS Lockdown!) and disable the methods there.
-You can use the script from this article to verify that it is all working once URLScan is installed and loaded.
-I've done this on all my IIS5 and IIS6 sites and disabled not only TRACE and TRACK but also OPTIONS and they no longer show up as vulnerable with this testing utility.
+You can use the script I wrote from this article to verify that it is all working once URLScan is installed and loaded.